Create a device-based Conditional Access policy

 A Conditional Access policy specifies the app or services you want to protect, the conditions under which the apps or services can be accessed, and the users the policy applies to.
 Although Conditional Access is an Azure AD premium feature, the Conditional Access node you access from Intune is the same node as accessed from Azure AD.

 Before you set up Conditional Access, you'll need to set up Intune device compliance policies to evaluate devices based on whether they meet specific requirements.
 See Get started with device compliance policies in Intune.

 Sign in to the Microsoft Endpoint Manager admin center.

-Select Devices > Conditional Access > Policies > New policy.
+Select Endpoint security > Conditional Access > Policies > New policy.